714-294-2125

 the first instant gets acted upon by client-side scripting, or where assistive technologies typically only

-reference the first one accurately; - Text elements must have sufficient color contrast against the
+• Text elements must have sufficient color contrast against the

 background, which presents a problem because Some people with low vision experience low contrast,